Measured Data

 Effective Heat of Combustion (Δhc)

-Effective heat of combustion [MJ/kg] is calculated from data collected in both micro-scale combustion calorimeter experiments and cone calorimeter experiments.
+Effective heat of combustion [MJ/kg] is calculated from data collected in micro-scale combustion calorimeter experiments.

 Micro-scale Combustion Calorimeter